THEORIES OF ETHICS AND NATURALISM

 Course contents summary

 Naturalism is often defined as the worldview of contemporary philosophy.
 The dominance of naturalism in ethics creates various conundrums and problems: first and foremost the compatibility of moral demands and the natural-scientific image of the human being.
-The class shall present an itinerary through the work of classical thinkers such as Moore, Brentano, Husserl and the phenomenological tradition in dialogue with contemporary scholarship on ethics and naturalism.
+The class shall present an itinerary through the work of classical thinkers in the phenomenological tradition in dialogue with contemporary scholarship on ethics and naturalism.

-The first unit will examine some arguments in the contemporary debate on naturalism in ethics.
-The second unit will focus on some of the problems of ethical naturalism based on selected texts from Moore's Principia Ethica and Brentano's lectures on ethics.
-The third unit will turn to consider some intuitionistic alternatives to ethical naturalism in contemporary philosophy and phenomenology.
+The first unit will examine some arguments in the contemporary debate on naturalism.
+The second unit will focus on the critique of naturalism in the phenomenological tradition.
+The third unit will turn to consider some contemporary proposals for a mediation between phenomenology and naturalism.